-As part of a two-year pilot program, the men's and women's singles and doubles championships will be conducted in the fall of 2024, while the team championships will take place in the spring of 2025.
-The 2024-25 singles and doubles tournament, as well as the team tournament of the Division I Men's and Women's Tennis Championships, will be held at Baylor University in Waco, Texas.
+As part of a two-year pilot program, the men's and women's singles and doubles championships will be conducted in the fall of 2025, while the team championships will take place in the spring of 2026.
+The 2025 singles and doubles tournament will be held at the USTA National Campus in Orlando, Florida.
+The team tournament of the Division I Men's and Women's Tennis Championships will be held at the University of Georgia in Athens, Georgia.

-2024 Men's and Women's Singles and Doubles Championships
+2025 Men's and Women's Singles and Doubles Championships

 Tuesday-Sunday, Nov.
-19-24
+18-23

-2025 Women's Team Championship
+2026 Men's Team Championship

-Thursday-Sunday, May 15-18
+Thursday-Sunday, May 14-17

-2025 Men's Team Championship
+2026 Women's Team Championship

-Friday-Sunday, May 16-18
+Friday-Sunday, May 15-17